tatz-murakami/Murakami-lab-website/index.md

 # Systems Neuroanatomy

-The Murakami research group focuses on developing a suite of research tools to standardize the cellular neuroanatomy of the human brain.
-Our goal is to understand the cellular pathogenic mechanisms underlying neurodevelopmental disorders.
-We integrate 3D single-cell-resolution imaging with deep learning to quantitatively evaluate how the brain is affected by developmental disorders at the cellular level.
+My research aims to understand the pathogenic mechanisms underlying neurological disorders.
+We integrate 3D single-cell-resolution imaging with deep learning, focusing on developing a suite of tools to standardize the human brain anatomy at the cellular level.

 {% include section.html %}